norkator/open-intelligence/README.md

 Tools to process security camera (<b>any camera</b>) motion triggered images and sort seen objects (labels) in different categories.
 Inserts data into Postgresql database for further processing.
 Simple web page interface with statistics, images, voice.
+Includes simple Android app which uses private key only SSH tunneling to connect to your open intelligence server API to view same web page securely.

 Goal is to make this fairly easy to setup and powerful so.. say goodbye to privacy.
 I have been influenced by Person Of Interest tv series.